-To help end disability caused by clubfoot across the entire country of India.
+To help end disability caused by clubfoot in underserved areas across the globe.

 Through a collaborative effort with Clubfoot India Initiative Trust (CIIT), The Little Feet Club works to ensure that every child born with clubfoot has access to quality treatment and the opportunity to lead a club-foot free life.